-The post discusses some of the crucial parameters related to lead acid battery charging, maintenance tips for ensuring longer life to the device.
+The post discusses some of the crucial parameters related to lead acid battery maintenance tips for ensuring longer life to the device.
 The questions were asked by Mr. Raja Gilse, answered by me.

 What is Full Charge Voltage of a 12V Battery